PFMC Safeguarding and Child Protection Policy

 Use of photographic filming equipment

 Where photography or filming equipment has been organised for publicity purposes, consent will have been sought from parents or carers.
 Photographs will only be kept for use for PFMC publicity purposes (with permission) and will not be shared outside of that remit.
+Any photography will be in accordance with the PFMC Photograp Policy.

 Use of Electronic Communication